-- Exceeding The child is working above the grade level expectations - Expected The child is working within the expected grade level - Emerging The child is working towards grade level expectations
+- Exceeding The child is working above the grade level expectations - Expected The child is working within the expected grade level - Emerging The child is working towards grade-level expectations

-Transdisciplinary Skills and Personal Social Emotional (PSE) Development indicators
+Transdisciplinary Skills and Personal Social-Emotional (PSE) Development Indicators

-In our written reports, we also report on how our students are developing on their Trans disciplinary skills and personally, socially, emotionally through the given indicators below.
-These Indicators measure students' engagement with and attitudes towards learning and our PSE indicators show how students are developing personally, socially and emotionally.
+In our written reports, we also report on how our students are developing their Transdisciplinary skills personally, socially, and emotionally through the given indicators below.
+These Indicators measure students' engagement with and attitudes toward learning and our PSE indicators show how students are developing personally, socially, and emotionally.
 The grading for these is different, using the following scale: